GadgetSeed/gadgetseed/shell/SHELL.md

-# Gadgetseed Command shell
+# GadgetSeed Command Shell

-Gadgetseed has a command shell that is primarily designed to debug systems and applications.
+GadgetSeed has a command shell primarily for debugging systems and applications.

 ## How to use

-The command shell is usually available from the serial interface.
+Command shells are usually available from the serial interface.
-Please connect via serial terminal software from PC.
+Please connect via the serial terminal software from the PC.
-The following is an example of launching the STM32F746NGH6 command shell:
+The following is an example of launching the STM32F769NIH6 command shell:

 ```
 GadgetSeed Ver.
-0.9.5
+0.9.9
-(c)2010-2018 Takashi SHUDO
+(c)2010-2020 Takashi SHUDO
 CPU ARCH     : Cortex-M7
-CPU NAME     : STM32F746NGH6
+CPU NAME     : STM32F769NIH6
-SYSTEM       : 32F746GDISCOVERY
+SYSTEM       : 32F769IDISCOVERY
-Build date   : 11:07:47 Aug  5 2018
+Build date   : 16:10:10 Jan  3 2020
+Compiler     : 8.2.1 20181213 (release) [gcc-8-branch revision 267074]
+STM32Cube HAL: FW.F7.1.15.0
-System Clock : 162 MHz
+System Clock : 200 MHz
 GS Memory Alloc API is newlib API
-Heap area    : c007f800 - c07ffffc (7866364)
+Heap area    : c099f204 - c0fffffc (6688248)
-7681 K byte free
+6531 K byte free
-Graphics device "fb" Type : Frame buffer, Screen size 480x272(2), 16 bit color
+Graphics device "fb" Type : Frame buffer, Screen size 800x480(2), 16 bit color
 Storage 0: "sd"
+Set RTC Time = 946706755.007
+RMII configuration Hardware Bug Version(0x1000)
 Touch sensor found
-: Add user shell command "sound"
-AUDIO Buffer Size : 9216
+MAC Address : 02 00 00 00 07 69
+Link Down, 100Mb/s, Half
 :
-:
 ```

-The command prompt is ":".
+The command prompt is ": ".

-## Basic operation
+## Basic operations

-Enter the command from the keyboard and run the command with enter key.
+Type a command from the keyboard, and then type the enter key to execute the command.

-You can enter the command you entered in the past again by typing the cursor key up or down.
+You can enter the commands that you entered in the past again by entering the cursor key up and down.

-You can use the TAB key to complete an executable command string.
+You can use the TAB key to complete the executable command string.

 ## Main commands